ashokelumalai1997/DesignPatterns/README.md

 > Creation is removed from the client
 > Useful for frequent code changes

-Eg: Database - can be PSQL, MySQL, Oracle
+Eg: Database - can be PSQL, MySQL, Oracle, Thirdparty n/w service

 Interface or abstract class that defines common functionality Interface implementations